mikaelvesavuori/a11ytester/README.md

 ## Installation

+_Note that this entirely assumes that you are running on a Linux or Mac operating system!_

 For the scripts just clone, copy, or download `install.sh`, `test.sh` and `a11ytester.sh` to your machine.

 The installation script will set up a [`.hintrc`](https://webhint.io/docs/user-guide/configuring-webhint/summary/) configuration file and check for the presence of the required tools.
 If they are not installed you will be asked if you want them to be globally installed with [npm](https://nodejs.org/en/knowledge/getting-started/npm/what-is-npm/) or [Homebrew](https://brew.sh).